Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 Studio Ceramics - Ahmedabad, Bengaluru, Delhi

 Studio ceramic makers are typically more transparent about their process than larger wholesale producers.
-Look for descriptions that mention the kiln temperature, glaze composition, and production method.
+Look for descriptions that mention the kiln temperature, glaze composition, and what hand steps were involved in production.

 Terracotta - West Bengal and Tamil Nadu